dcloudio/unidocs-zh/docs/component/uniui/uni-ui.md

 Of course you can also turn off uni statistics, this is not mandatory.

 6、uni-ui符合全套DCloud组件规范
 6. uni-ui complies with the full set of DCloud component specifications
 6. uni-ui complies with the full set of DCloud component specifications
 6. uni-ui complies with the full set of DCloud component specifications
+6. uni-ui complies with the full set of DCloud component specifications